jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/agent/installation.md

     - You can use `-v`, `-vv`, `-vvv`, `-vvvv`.
 - `--strict / --lax`: Run forces in strict mode (default `--lax`).
 - `--repo-name`: Git repository name (optional)
+- `--breaking`: Strict mode severity customization.
+Open vulnerabilities with a severity below this threshold will not break the pipeline.
+This option takes values between 0.0 (recommended) all the way up to 10. (optional)

+Note: Strict mode customization like severity thresholds and grace periods for new vulnerabilities can also be set in the ASM organization's Policies tab.
+In the case of `--breaking`, the value passed to the CLI option takes precedence over the value set in ASM.

 ## Examples